nychealth/covid-vaccine-data/Readme.md

 Please note that the number of people vaccinated in some neighborhoods may exceed the estimated population.
 The [percentage of people vaccinated](#percent-of-nyc-residents-vaccinated-by-demographic-group-and-geography) are calculated using intercensal population estimates from 2019, which do not reflect the most recent 2020 Census numbers.
 Additional factors contributing to these inconsistencies may be that self-reported ZIP code at the time of vaccination may not correspond to the vaccine recipient’s primary home address.
 For example, people may use their work address for the purposes of vaccination.

 ### Age Groups:

-Data are reported for the following age groups: <18, 18-24, 25-34, 35-44, 45-54, 55-64, 65-74, 75-84, and 85+ years.
-Among people aged <18 years, only those aged 12 to 17 years are currently eligible for COVID-19 vaccination.
+Data are reported for the following age groups per U.S. Census age categories: 10-12, 13-17, 18-24, 25-34, 35-44, 45-54, 55-64, 65-74, 75-84, and 85+ years.
+Among people under 18, only those aged 12 to 17 years are currently eligible for COVID-19 vaccination.
+Interpret vaccination coverage for age groups that include people younger than 12 with caution.
 See [here](https://www1.nyc.gov/site/doh/covid/covid-19-vaccines.page?utm_source=Google_Search&utm_medium=English&utm_campaign=COVID19Vaccine) for more information on vaccine eligibility.

 ### Race/Ethnicity: